 Applying for Graduation

 In order to receive their degree, students must submit a completed and signed Graduation Application to the Registrar’s office and pay the appropriate fees.
 (The form is available on the Seminary website.)
-Applications are due by September 15 for January conferrals and by November 1 for May and September conferrals.
+Applications are due by September 15 for January conferrals, by December 10 for May conferrals, and March 1 for September conferrals.
 Students must have completed their senior audit with their advisors before submitting their application for graduation.
 Students must clear all business office, Seminary, and library accounts two weeks prior to the conferral date.
 Students who fail to meet requirements by the conferral date must reapply for graduation and pay an additional fee.

-The graduation fee covers the cost of the diploma, the cap and gown, and other expenses related to graduation.
-If a student applies for graduation after the graduation application deadline, the fee increases.
-An additional fee is charged to those students not attending the graduation services who request that their diploma be mailed.
+The graduation fee covers the cost of the diploma, the cap and gown, and other expenses related to graduation (even for students who are not able to attend the Commencement service).
 If a student applies for graduation but does not meet the requirements for the specified conferral date, he/she must reapply for graduation, and an additional fee will be charged.

 Erskine College and Theological Seminary holds a single commencement service in May of each year to honor students whose degrees are being conferred at that time or have been conferred the previous September or January.
 All students are encouraged to participate in the service.

 ThM and DMin students may participate in May’s commencement service only if final, corrected copies of their theses or dissertations have been submitted by April 15.
-ThM and DMin students whose degrees are conferred in September or January may participate in the following May’s commencement service.
+ThM and DMin students whose degrees are conferred in September or January will be invited to participate in the following May’s commencement service.

 Erskine Seminary honors students each year during commencement exercises in May.